 Photo by Regína Hrönn Ragnarsdóttir

-You can tour lava caves throughout the year, but these excursions are exceptional during winter because of the ice sculptures that form within them.
-Since lava rock is very porous, the water that seeps through them freezes into stalactites and stalagmites.
+Lava cave tours are available throughout the year, but these excursions are exceptional during winter because of the ice sculptures that form within them.
+Since lava rock is very porous, the water that seeps through it freezes into stalactites and stalagmites.

 - See also: Caves in Iceland